macaw-cad/dynamicvideo/docs/readme.md

 The questions array should contain only questions.
 Every question is an object and structured as follows:
 - id `int`
 - desc `string`
-- answers `array:int` (refers to answer->id)
+- answers `array:answer`
-- based_on `array:string` (refers to answer->tags)

 The answers array should contain only answers.
 Every answer is an object and structured as follows:
 - id `int`
 - desc `string`
 - tags `array:string`

+The array with videos will attach the tags to video files.
+- source `string`
+- tags `array:string`

 ## Videos
 The videos are stored in the `video` folder with the following file structure:
-- category-name
 - 1.mp4
 - video_2.mp4
 - 3rd-video.mp4
-- category-name
-    - video.flv
-    - ....
 - `<generated_hash>.txt`
 - `<generated_hash_playlist.txt>`

-At the moment of writing, subdirectories within the category folders are not supported.
+At the moment of writing, subdirectories are not supported.
-The `category-name` names have to correspond with the tags used in the data.json.
+The `video` files have to correspond with the video sources used in the data.json.
 The `<generated_hash>` files are playlist files for FFmpeg which are automatically generated.

 The filename of the videos cannot contain any spaces!
 For more information about the videos, check the [videos](videos.md) readme.

 ## Possible improvements
-- Create a video object which is connected to a video file, and choose video objects based on multiple tags (and then play them).
 - Use WebRTC for lower latency (lol)

 ## Known bugs
-- FFmpeg sessions are not closed and playlists are not removed
 - After a page refresh FFmpeg wants to stream the video to the the previous session URL

 ## Contact
-If you have any questions regarding this project, feel free to contact me with the following contact details:
+If you have any questions regarding this project, feel free to contact me

-- Dennis Volkering
+Dennis Volkering
-- dennis.volkering@macaw.nl